How to Check Vehicle Registration Status in Alberta

 6-Visit a Registry Agent Office in Person

-- driver’s license
+-

-- proof of insurance (pink card)
+Proof of insurance (pink card)

-- vehicle registration certificate (optional)
+Vehicle registration certificate (optional)

 Related: What Do You Need to Register a Vehicle in Alberta?